matthewmueller/rfcs/text/0001-datamodel-2.md

 > "If we were a little more radical with the syntax, could we create something much better?"

 - **Warning:** There is a lot missing from this RFC that is properly speced out in the previous RFC.
-If we like the direction of this syntax, I can start bringing concepts over or moving concepts to that spec.
+If we like the direction of this syntax, I can start moving concepts over to that spec.

 ## Motivation

 If we're changing the syntax to something new anyway, which others will (skeptically) have to learn, then we might as well try to make it a beautiful dialect for data modeling.

+Getting this right will be extremely important.
+Whether you're introspecting or starting from scratch, the datamodel is the first window into the Prisma world ▲.
+We want to make a good impression.

+My goal here is to explore the space a bit further and hopefully reach consensus on a syntax we can all get behind.

 ## Requirements